hohsieh/hec-ras-docker/README.md

 ### Dockerfile
-These variables are pre-set within the container environment and are requrired for this specific setup.
+These variables are pre-set within the Dockerfile and are requrired for this specific setup.
 Do not change these unless you know what you are doing:

 ```
 ENV RAS_LIB_PATH=/hecras/libs:/hecras/libs/mkl:/hecras/libs/rhel_8